 On the market now is software that actually helps the cheater.
 The actual purpose of this new software tool is to hide any trace of computer internet usage.
 Do you find this a little suspicious?
 I do.

 "When are you coming to bed?"
 "We really need to go, now, what's taking so long?"
 "Can't you do that later?"
 Have you asked these types of questions?

 Teenagers often become "obsessed" with instant messaging.
 If you have kids who use the computer, you know.
 They have trouble walking away from the PC.
 This same desire or need displayed by your spouse is cause for alarm.
 A compulsive, defensive pattern of behavior shows a strong need to continue.
 You need to know why.

 Setting up a profile for instant messaging is commonplace.
 Kids love to fill them up and share with friends on the buddy list.
 I've witnessed spouses who send compromising pictures of themselves over the internet.
 They share very personal information that should be reserved to the marital home.
 Maybe it's time to install software that collects this data.
 Today more courts are allowing emails and computer usage data as evidence.
 It's advisable to consult an attorney in your state beforehand!

 This is where it starts.
 Play a few games, win or loss but then we need to chat.
 Well if chatting is fine, why not include your spouse?
 You can't, so why do it?

 Thirty plus years of investigative experience is poured into this new release.
 It's a "must have" resource guide for every woman's personal library.

-Top Private Investigator Bill Mitchell who has appeared on the Dr. Phil Show is the author of "The More You Know - Getting the evidence and support you need to investigate a troubled relationship."
+Private Investigator Bill Mitchell is a nationally known infidelity expert who has appeared on the Dr. Phil Show and is the author of "The More You Know - Getting the evidence and support you need to investigate a troubled relationship."

 For more signs of an internet affair and other information on cheating in general, check out the following articles: